borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

-This feature leverages [borgmatic command hooks](https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/), so first familiarize yourself with them.
-The idea is that you write a simple test in the form of a borgmatic hook to see if backups should proceed or not.
+This feature leverages [borgmatic command hooks](https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/), so familiarize yourself with them first.
+The idea is that you write a simple test in the form of a borgmatic command hook to see if backups should proceed or not.

 The way the test works is that if any of your hook commands return a special exit status of 75, that indicates to borgmatic that it's a temporary failure, and borgmatic should skip all subsequent actions for the current repository.

-<span class="minilink minilink-addedin">Prior to version 1.9.0</span> Soft
-failures skipped subsequent actions for *all* repositories in the configuration file, rather than just for the current repository.

 If you return any status besides 75, then it's a standard success or error.
 (Zero is success; anything else other than 75 is an error).